-And, if you’re an especially efficient packer, there’s no reason why you can’t pack your Alaska cruise attire into a rolling carryon, even when including cold weather gear.
-Remember, thin-layered clothing is your friend.
+Remember, lightweight, layered clothing is your friend.
 I traveled for 21 days in China using only a rolling carryon and a personal item bag.
 You can do it, too!

 If you read my luxury cruise reviews here at My Itchy Travel Feet, then you know that I love to bring fancy cruise wear for dressing up on cruises.
 But that’s not the case for Alaska, where the cruise is all about active travel fun.
 Here are my suggestions for what to pack for a two-week Alaska cruise: